 - OTC pain medications, which may reduce mild endometriosis pain

 Surgery can also help treat endometriosis.
-During endometriosis surgery, your doctor will locate endometriosis lesions in your pelvic area and either remove or destroy them.
+During endometriosis surgery, a doctor typically removes endometriosis lesions in your pelvic area.
 Surgery is typically recommended for endometriosis that:

 - causes severe symptoms